stevengharris/MarkupEditor/README.md

     * Any customizations of `markup.css` or `markup.html` will need to be compared to the new versions and merged properly.
     * If you forked `markup.js`, then you will need to adapt those changes to the new ProseMirror approach present in the new `markup.js`. **NOTE:** The `Resources/markup.js` file that is now loaded by the MarkupEditor is a build artifact created using [rollup](https://rollupjs.org) and __should not be edited directly__ except for transient debugging purposes.
 See [this discussion](https://github.com/stevengharris/MarkupEditor/discussions/220) about the MarkupEditor build and how that is integrated with ProseMirror modules.
     * Some public methods of `markup.js` that are invoked using `evaluateJavaScript` in the MarkupWKWebView have been deprecated or changed, but their public signatures in MarkupWKWebView have not changed or have been extended in a compatible manner if needed.
-    * Custom scripts that attempt to modify the DOM will not work in the new ProseMirror-based world.
-I consider DOM manipulation to be something that is only allowed in `markup.js`, and it will require a full development setup per [this discussion](https://github.com/stevengharris/MarkupEditor/discussions/220).
-If this is a problem for you, please file an issue with details, and perhaps something can be done to support your use case.
+    * Custom scripts that attempt to modify the DOM directly will not work in the new ProseMirror-based world.
+DOM manipulation is available only through the exported functions of `markup.js`.
+If you need to work at this level, you will require a full development setup per [this discussion](https://github.com/stevengharris/MarkupEditor/discussions/220).
+The README section on [Customizing the MarkupEditor](#customizing-the-markupeditor) and the example code has been updated to reflect this change.
+* Change `StyledContentView` and `StyledViewController` to `CustomContentView` and `CustomViewController` to reflect the limitations on direct modification of the DOM in user scripts, as discussed in [Customizing the MarkupEditor](#customizing-the-markupeditor).
+Update `custom.js` and `custom.css` used in those demos.
 * The README has been updated to reflect the adoption of ProseMirror in MarkupEditor.
 It does not discuss the changes from the previous non-ProseMirror version.
 There is some limited context provided in [Legacy and Acknowledgements](#legacy-and-acknowledgements).
 * Support new *Code* paragraph style in addition to the existing *P* and *H1-H6*.
 The new style shows up in the MarkupToolbar by default.
 This was a [longstanding issue](https://github.com/stevengharris/MarkupEditor/issues/96) but was very simple to fix with ProseMirror.
 * Use `<EM>` rather than `<I>` and `<STRONG>` rather than `<B>` in HTML output.
 The MarkupEditor still accepts HTML with `<I>` and `<B>` tags in `setHtml`, but will only produce HTML (via `getHtml`) that contains `<EM>` and `<STRONG>`.
 This was done to adhere to ProseMirror's defaults, but I also think it is "more correct" from an HTML perspective.
 Since any existing documents produced using the MarkupEditor will contain `<B>` and `<I>`, but they load and display properly into the new version, the change (in my own usage) results in a kind of lazy update, where it only affects new documents or old ones that you make changes to.